rabuu/steganos/README.md

 ```

 ## end of message (EOM)
-steganos cycles through the strings.
+steganos cycles through the given text strings.
-So if you hide a short message, nevertheless every pixel is manipulated.
+So if you hide a short message, nevertheless every pixel of the image is manipulated.
 The output of the decrypt function is therefore as long as the image is big.
-To prevent outputting a way to big message when you decrypt
+To prevent outputting a way to big repetitive message when you decrypt,
-you can specify a EOM identifier.
+you can specify a EOM (end of message) identifier.
 This is a pattern to declare the message ended.
 The default value is `*[END]*`.
 Now you can put this identifier inside of your message and steganos will only output what is before this pattern.